codahale/veil/docs/design.md

 signatures by injecting a fault (e.g. a random bit-flip via RowHammer attack, thus leaking bits of the secret key.

-To protect against these types of attacks, `veil.sig` uses hedged variants of the Ed25519 and ML-DSA-65 signing algorithms.
-For Ed25519, the secret nonce portion of the signing key (i.e. bits `h_b,...,h_(2b-1)`) are replaced with the SHA-512 hash of those bits and an additional 32 bytes of random data.
-ML-DSA defines a hedged signing algorithm, which is used here.
+To protect against these types of attacks, `veil.sig` includes a random value `r` to hedge the Ed25519 signature.
+ML-DSA defines a hedged signing algorithm, which is used here, but the general construction does not require it.

 ### Indistinguishability From Random Noise

+Each `veil.sig` signature consists of four components: a random value `r`, a TurboSHAKE128 hash `h`, an encrypted Ed25519 signature, and an encrypted ML-DSA-65 signature.

-Given that both signature components are encrypted with AEGIS-128L, an attack which distinguishes between a `veil.sig` and random noise would also imply that AEGIS-128L is distinguishable from a random function over short messages.
+An attack which distinguishes between a `veil.sig` and random noise would either require a faulty random number generator, imply that TurboSHAKE128 is distinguishable from a random oracle, or imply that AEGIS-128L is distinguishable from a random function over short messages.

 ## Encrypted Headers